-Type-wise, the KNX product market can be segmented into Sensors, Actuators, and System Devices.
+Type-wise, the KNX product market can be segmented into Sensors, Actuators, System Devices, and others.

 Actuators are the second-largest segment.
 A KNX actuator takes the commands received from sensors, automatic control switches, or timers and converts them into actions, forming the interface between the KNX system and electrical devices.
 Actuators are switches and dimmers for lighting, shading, heating, etc. Sensors issue commands while actuators receive them.
 Currently, the mainstream and economical solution is the implementation of actuators with mechanical relay(s) to turn ON or OFF any loads.
 Companies are designing new actuators to meet the demand for KNX solutions in the commercial and residential sectors.
 In April 2019, Siemens introduced the new Gamma Instabus KNX-based Actuators for lighting and sun protection—these actuators keep workspaces glare-free during the day and prevent rooms from heating up.